• Disease Overview

 Diagnosis

 A diagnosis of aceruloplasminemia is made based upon identification of characteristic symptoms, a detailed patient history, a thorough clinical evaluation and a variety of specialized tests.
 Blood tests can reveal certain findings associated with aceruloplasminemia including absent blood ceruloplasmin and low concentrations of copper and iron in serum.
 Magnetic resonance imaging (MRI) of the brain and liver can reveal characteristic findings that indicate the accumulation of iron.
-An MRI uses a magnetic field and radio waves to produce cross-sectional images of particular organs and bodily tissues.
-A genetic test to demonstrate mutations in the CP gene is the definitive diagnostic test.
+An MRI uses a magnetic field and radio waves to produce cross-sectional images of organs and bodily tissues.
+A genetic test to find disease-causing variants in the CP gene is the definitive diagnostic test.

 • < Previous section